Learn to Hunt

 Incidentally, if you haven’t had the opportunity to hike our trails, they are open year ‘round.
 Degree of difficulty ranges from relatively easy to moderate.
 If you have a scout or other youth group looking for a backpacking experience, or if you are planning a “real” backpacking trip out west and need some place to train, this is for you.

 There are over 25 miles of marked & maintained trails in the Paint Creek Unit alone.
 There is no charge or registration required for the use of our backpack trail facilities.
-We have two camp areas along the trail which are not accessible by vehicles so you can really “get away from it all”.
+We have four camp areas along the trail which are not accessible by vehicles so you can really “get away from it all”.
 If you are looking for something in particular in a day hike or an overnighter, give us a call and we’ll be happy to give you some ideas and places to go.

 Our backpack areas are large enough to support a large group or several small groups.
 They are not organized areas so you can spread out if you arrive to find a group or individuals already at the site.
 On nice weekends, slight but not overwhelming traffic can be expected.
 Our backpack trail is also part of our equestrian trail for some of its length, so horses may be encountered.
 On weekdays, you will seldom encounter other users.